lubertorubior/tutorials/README.md

 # Tutorials
-This repository contains materials and tutorials about bioinformatics.
+Materials and tutorials about bioinformatics.